Sreehari78/MonitusAI/README.md

 - **Report symptoms or Observed ADRs:**
   - Can be used to report symtoms obsereved by a patient
+- **The user can select from the predicted ADRs**
+  - The predicted ADRs can be selected or new ones can be added

 ### Upload Electronic Health Record